-1. Kerala State Electricity Board Limited (hereinafter referred to as KSEB Ltd or the licensee) filed on 15-5-2017 a petition for review of the order dated 16-3-2017 on the truing up of accounts of the KSEB for the year 2011-12.
+1. Kerala State Electricity Board Limited (hereinafter referred to as KSEB Ltd or the licensee) filed on 15-5-2017 a petition for review of the order dated 20-3-2017 on the truing up of accounts of the KSEB for the year 2012-13.
 The defects in the petition such as insufficient fee and delay were notified to the petitioner as per the letter dated 16-5-2017 and 6-6-2017.
-The defects were cured by the licensee vide letter dated 25-5-2017.
+The defects were cured by the licensee and reported back vide their letter dated 25-5-2017.
 A petition for condonation of delay was also filed on 13-6-2017.
-After considering the petition for condonation of delay, the Commission decided to condone the delay and admit the petition as RP No.2/2017.
-The petition was uploaded in the website of the Commission and a press release was issued to inform the public.
-The petitioner has raised several issues for reconsideration such as disallowance of interest and financing charges, disallowance of R&M expenses & A&G expenses, disallowance of depreciation and disallowance of return on equity.
+After considering the petition for condonation of delay, the Commission decided to condone the delay and admit the petition as RP No.3/2017.
+The petition was uploaded in the website of the Commission and a press release was issued to inform the public for inviting objections.